elkorn/afronski.github.io/_posts/2013-10-18-chef-solo-dna-mutation.md

 # Tips and tricks for chef-solo and vagrant

-In your daily work with the kitchen sink :wink:, sometimes you have to be a *plumber* and get dirty.
+In your daily work at the kitchen sink :wink:, sometimes you have to be a *plumber* and get dirty.
 In order to do that you have to be familiar with the concept of debugging *vagrant*, *chef-solo* and some other useful tricks.

 ## Debugging vagrant

-If you want to enable a verbose mode for *vagrant*, you need to set the environment variable `VAGRANT_LOG` with `DEBUG` or `INFO` value, as in the example below:
+If you want to enable a verbose mode for *vagrant*, you need to set the environment variable `VAGRANT_LOG` to `DEBUG` or `INFO` value, as in the example below:

 {% highlight bash %}
 ~ $ VAGRANT_LOG=DEBUG vagrant up